-Equipment Encumbrances - Equipment with a carrying value of approximately \$1.6 billion and \$1.8 billion at December 31, 2019, and 2018, respectively served as collateral for finance leases and other types of equipment obligations in accordance with the secured financing arrangements utilized to acquire or refinance such railroad equipment.
+Equipment Encumbrances - Equipment with a carrying value of approximately \$1.3 billion and \$1.6 billion at December 31, 2020 and 2019, respectively, served as collateral for finance leases and other types of equipment obligations in accordance with the secured financing arrangements utilized to acquire or refinance such railroad equipment.

 Environmental Matters - Certain of our properties are subject to federal, state, and local laws and regulations governing the protection of the environment.
-(See discussion of environmental issues in Business - Governmental and Environmental Regulation, Item 1, Management's Discussion and Analysis of Financial Condition and Results of Operations - Critical Accounting Policies - Environmental, Item 7, and Note 18 of the Consolidated Financial Statements.)
+(See discussion within this report of environmental issues in Business - Governmental and Environmental Regulation, Item 1; Management's Discussion and Analysis of Financial Condition and Results of Operations - Critical Accounting Policies - Environmental, Item 7; and Note 17 of the Consolidated Financial Statements.)